Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Medicare does not cover the fee for the services mentioned below:

-• Ambulance: The paramedic will not check if you have a private insurance or not before providing ambulance assistance.
-Though, you will receive the ambulance bill if you choose for an ambulance service
+• Ambulance: The paramedic will not check if you have private insurance before providing ambulance assistance.
+Though you will receive the ambulance bill if you choose an ambulance service

 • Dental: A routine dental check-up will not be covered by Medicare